kaaron22/TriathlonTracker/resources/design-document.md

 ## 5. Proposed Architecture Overview

-This initial iteration will provide the minimum viable product (MVP) including creating and retrieving workout data and related statistics for a user.
+This initial iteration will provide the minimum viable product (MVP) including creating and retrieving workout data for a user.

-We will use API Gateway and Lambda to create 4 endpoints (CreateWorkoutLog, GetWorkoutLogs, UpdateWorkoutLog, DeleteWorkoutLog) that will handle the creation and/or retrieval of the corresponding workout information to satisfy our requirements.
+We will use API Gateway and Lambda to create six endpoints (CreateWorkoutLog, GetWorkoutLogs, EditWorkoutLog, DeleteWorkoutLog, GetRecentWorkoutsSummary, GetRecentWorkoutsSummaryByType) that will handle the creation, modification, deletion and/or retrieval of the corresponding workout information to satisfy our requirements.

 We will store completed exercise logs each in a table in DynamoDB.